Service area covered by this privacy notice

 Purpose of the processing

-This privacy notice sets out how we will use your data in consulting on the Hart Local Plan 2044.
+This privacy notice sets out how we will use your personal data if you respond to consultations on the Hart Local Plan 2044.

 Lawful basis for processing personal data